What is a tax expenditure benchmark?

 The business income tax benchmark comprises:

 Contributions to and earnings of superannuation funds are classified as income under the Schanz-Haig-Simons definition.
-This section details how the general income tax benchmark is applied to superannuation and retirement benefits.
+While such income could be considered under the personal income and capital gains tax benchmarks, the unique (and concessional) taxation treatment of superannuation warrants further detail on how the general income tax benchmark is applied to superannuation.

 Superannuation in Australia may be taxed at three stages: